google-marketing-solutions/image-inventory/README.md

 #### **Service Account**

-The solution will use a service account with the following permissions:
+The solution will create a service account with the following permissions:

 * roles/bigquery.dataOwner
 * roles/bigquery.jobUser